cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 encoding used in ciphersuite \<yy\>.

-As another example, consider a fictional protocol named Baz that requires two independent random oracles, where one oracle outputs points on the curve E1 and the other outputs points on the curve E2.
+As another example, consider a fictional protocol named Baz that requires two independent random oracles to the same curve.
-Reasonable choices of tags for the E1 and E2 oracles are "BAZ-V\<xx\>-CS\<yy\>-\<suiteID\>-E1" and "BAZ-V\<xx\>-CS\<yy\>-\<suiteID\>-E2", respectively, where \<xx\>, \<yy\>, and \<suiteID\> are as described above.
+Reasonable choices of tags for these oracles are "BAZ-V\<xx\>-CS\<yy\>-\<suiteID\>-ENC1" and "BAZ-V\<xx\>-CS\<yy\>-\<suiteID\>-ENC2", respectively, where \<xx\>, \<yy\>, and \<suiteID\> are as described above.

 # Utility functions {#utility}

 Algorithms in this document make use of utility functions described below.

-For security reasons, all field operations, comparisons, and assignments MUST be implemented in constant time (i.e., execution time MUST NOT depend on the values of the inputs).
+For constant-time implementations, all field operations, comparisons, and assignments MUST be implemented in constant time (i.e., execution time MUST NOT depend on the values of the inputs).
 Guidance on implementing these low-level operations in constant time is beyond the scope of this document.

 -   CMOV(a, b, c): If c is False, CMOV returns a, otherwise it returns b.
-    To prevent against timing attacks, this operation must run in constant time, without revealing the value of c.
+    For constant-time implementations, this operation must run in time independent of the value of c.
-    Commonly, implementations assume that the selector c is 1 for True or 0 for False.
-In this case, given a bit string C, the desired selector c can be computed by OR-ing all bits of C together.
-The resulting selector will be either 0 if all bits of C are zero, or 1 if at least one bit of C is 1.

 -   is\_square(x): This function returns True whenever the value x is a square in the field F. By Euler's criterion, this function can be